 How to Contact Lenders

-If you are interested in contacting your lenders to go over your options, you can use the telephone number and mailing address listed on your mortgage statement.
+If you want to contact your lenders to go over your options, you can use the telephone number and mailing address listed on your mortgage statement.
 If you have trouble, you can contact 1-800-2FANNIE (1-800-232-6643) if you have a Fannie Mae loan, or 1-800-373-3343 for a Freddie Mac loan.

-If you have a mortgage loan through another firm, contact them to talk about your specific case.
+If you have a mortgage loan through another firm, contact them to discuss your case.

-There are several agencies available to help homeowners who must rebuild following Hurricane Irma.
+Several agencies are available to help homeowners who must rebuild following Hurricane Irma.
 But, no matter how you intend to handle the rebuilding process for yourself and your family, be sure to understand all the implications of a forbearance agreement, and any of the government assistance programs.

 Marimark Mortgage is based in Tampa, Florida, and serves the mortgage needs of homebuyers and homeowners in Florida, Virginia, and Pennsylvania.